AnkitSharma1405/teeth_whitening/README.md

-# Inference Guide: YOLOv8 Segmentation Overlay (CPU)
+# Inference Guide: YOLOv8 Segmentation Overlay

 This guide explains how to run the provided inference script and teeth whitening script locally to perform segmentation overlay and bounding‐box drawing on teeth images using a trained YOLOv8 model.